 - Budget airlines

-- Splurge on only the necessary activities
+- Splurge on the items that matter most

 - Chose your souvenirs wisely

 - Have a plan